 district of Harley Street with two locations for your convenience.

 How much does a private MRI scan cost?

 The easiest way to refer for MRI is to log in or sign up to our online community, Connect.
-Here you can submit referrals, book patient appointments, view scan images and reports, and manage patient appointments.
+Here you can submit referrals, book patient appointments, view and download scan images and reports, and manage patient appointments.
 You can also call us on 020 7042 1888 or email the referral to firstname.lastname@example.org.

 What is MRI?

 MRI stands for Magnetic Resonance Imaging.
-Our scanner is a tube-shaped magnet that is open at both ends, in a spacious room.
+We use a 1.5T scanner at our clinic on Wimpole Street and a 3T scanner at our second location on Dover Street.
+Our scanners are a tube-shaped magnet that is open at both ends, in a spacious room.
 MRIs are safe and completely painless; they use a magnetic field and radio waves to help your doctor make a diagnosis by building up a detailed picture of the inside of your body.
-Many clinicians prefer MRI scans to other scan types because they provide a wealth of information without the involvement of radiation and can be used to investigate almost any part of the body.
+For more information see our blog on 1.5T vs 3T MRI machines.

-Efficiency: The total time patients spend in our London imaging centre during a single region MRI is up to an hour.
+Efficiency: The total time patients spend in our imaging centre during a single region MRI scan is up to an hour.
 This involves registering, meeting your Radiographer – when the process will be explained and questions can be asked – and the MRI being performed.